Consulting, Professional Development, Keynotes, Teacher Workshops, Parent/Student/Community Events

 This keynote/workshop moves beyond the goal of making math instruction engaging for children by providing educators with authentic mathematical thinking experiences.
 Such experiences acknowledge the role computers play in mathematics and society’s increasing demand for computational thinking.
 Project-based approaches with mathematics at the center of the activity will be explored.
 Traditional concepts such as numeracy, geometry, probability and graphing will be investigated in addition to exciting new branches of mathematics rarely found in the primary grades.

-Digital Reggio: Where Tinkering & Engineering Meet Progressive Education (Gary Stager Half or Full-Day Workshop)
+Digital Reggio: Where Tinkering & Engineering Meet Progressive Education (Gary Stager Full-Day Workshop)

 Participants will learn how the use of computational and constructive technology may be used in a fashion consistent with the principles of the Reggio Emilia approach Participants will explore how computers and robotics elements may be combined with traditional materials for inquiry-based knowledge construction by young children.
 Such digital materials expand the “hundred languages of learners.”
 Participants will expand their notions of what is possible with technology and young children as a means to construct knowledge, express creativity and amplify the potential of each young learner.

 Invent to Learn with the micro:bit (Full-Day Workshop)